 In this example, the color rule called MyColorRule has a default color of None.
 The color MyBlue is selected if the field FirstName, regardless of case, is equal to David.
-The color MyGreen is selected if the field FirstName, regardless of case, is equal to Carlo and the color MyRed is selected if the field FirstName, regardless of case, is equal to Jane.
+The color MyGreen is selected if the field FirstName, regardless of case, is equal to David is selected if the field FirstName, regardless of case, is equal to Jane.